Hal Cooper (director): Early life

 Born in The Bronx, New York, on February 23, 1923, Cooper began his entertainment career at the age of 9, becoming part of the acting troupe on the children's radio show Rainbow House.
 When he wasn't on microphone, Cooper spent his time in the control room, learning about directing from the show's producer and director, Bob Emery.
 One day in 1936, Emery fell ill two hours before the show was to go live and he chose Cooper to fill in for him, resulting in Cooper directing his first live broadcast at the age of 13.

-In 1940, Cooper began attending the University of Michigan, where he met his first wife, Pat Meikle, whom he married in 1944.
-His education was interrupted by World War II in 1943, when he was commissioned as a lieutenant (junior grade) into the U.S. Naval Reserve and served in the Pacific Theater of Operations.
-He returned to the university in 1946 and graduated with a B.A. that same year, after which he set out on a career in live television.
+Cooper began attending the University of Michigan, but his education was interrupted by World War II.
+After serving in the United States Navy for three years, he returned to the university and completed his degree.
+While he was at the university he was heard in original dramas on WUOM radio.
+He graduated in 1946.

 Career

+In 1947 Cooper worked at the Dock Street Theatre in Charleston, South Carolina, as a director and an actor.

-Cooper wrote, produced and acted in the pioneering live daytime children's series Your Television Babysitter for the DuMont Network.
+Beginning on November 1, 1948, Cooper wrote, produced and acted in the pioneering live daytime children's series Your Television Babysitter for the DuMont Network.
 This show, which was co-written and hosted by Cooper's wife, Pat Meikle, aired on DuMont's first full day television broadcasting and led to a spin-off, The Magic Cottage, which Cooper also produced.

 From 1950 to 1957, Cooper directed and produced a number of daytime soap operas, including Search for Tomorrow.
 He moved to Los Angeles, California in 1958, where he produced and directed the soap opera For Better or Worse during 1959-1960.
 He broke into network television sitcoms in 1962, starting with two episodes of The Dick Van Dyke Show.
 Over the next three decades, he amassed an extensive number of directing credits, which, in addition to I Dream of Jeannie and Maude, included 38 episodes of Mayberry R.F.D., 23 episodes of That Girl, 27 episodes of The Courtship of Eddie's Father, 11 episodes of The Odd Couple, 8 episodes of The Brady Bunch, 81 episodes of Gimme a Break!, 19 episodes of Empty Nest and 67 episodes of Dear John.
 He was also an executive producer on the latter three series.

+Personal life

+Cooper married Pat Meikle in 1944, the year she graduated from the University of Michigan.
+They had a daughter.